Tree Hill (Richmond, Virginia): History

 On the property's east side stood the Surrender Tree, a massive oak that reputedly marked the spot where Mayor Joseph C. Mayo surrendered the city of Richmond to Union forces on the night of April 2–3, 1865 by giving two Union majors a note telling the Union commander that the Confederates had evacuated and begging him to preserve order, as well as protect Women, children and property.
 The Union officers conveyed the document to General Godfrey Weitzel, who ordered troops to extinguish the flames, as well as traveled downtown to city hall to accept a formal document at 8:15 a.m.

-The Burlee family bought the farm from Stearns' children in 1910, and successive generations kept it as a farm until recently.
+The Burlee family bought the farm from Stearns' grandchildren in 1910, and successive generations kept it as a farm until recently.
 Tree Hill was listed on the National Register of Historic Places in 1974.
 The listing included three contributing buildings.

 Current status

 A historical marker has commemorated the site since 2002, and in 2015 re-enactors and others marked the 150th anniversary of Richmond's surrender there.
 In 2014, Meg Ryan and Tom Hanks filmed Ithaca at the property.
 The oak fell during a severe thunderstorm in the summer of 2012.
 The property is now owned by Gray Land and Development Company, which secured permission to develop the site with as many as 2,770 homes and 1.1 million square feet of office space, conditioned upon restoration of the manor house and barn, as well as set-asides for a school, library and place to honor the area's Native American heritage.